thebushschool/cpjava/final_projects/readme.md

 ![ws](ws.png)

-When considering the entire layer of neurons, we instead write this in vector form $$ z = Wx + b $$ where $$z, x, b $$ are vectors and $$ W $$ is a matrix.
+When considering the entire layer of neurons, we instead write this in vector form $$z = Wx + b$$where $z, x, b$ are vectors and $W$ is a matrix.

-x: contains all outgoing signals from the preceding layer.
+$x$ contains all outgoing signals from the preceding layer.

-b: contains all biases in the current layer.
+$b$ contains all biases in the current layer.

-W: has all the weight for all connections between preceding layer and the current.
+$W$ has all the weight for all connections between preceding layer and the current.

 The input signal is then transformed within the neuron by applying something called an activation function, denoted σ.
 The name, activation function, stems from the fact that this function commonly is designed to let the signal pass through the neuron if the in-signal z is big enough, but limit the output from the neuron if z is not.
 We can think of this as the neuron firing or being active if stimuli is strong enough.